COVID-19 Frequently Asked Questions

 SWOSU will require facial coverings for students, faculty, visitors, and staff in hallways and classrooms for the fall 2020 semester.
 Details of specific types of coverings will be forthcoming.
 Many courses will feature online sections for those students who do not wish to wear facial coverings.

-We are adjusting classrooms to maintain at least four feet between students.
-In some classrooms, we are placing clear plastic at the front of rooms and in front of podiums.
-SWOSU will provide hand sanitizer in hallways and classrooms and ask that students use it frequently throughout the day.
-We will also ask that faculty develop seating charts and track attendance at each class.
-This will aid preventative measures in the event of a positive case among class members.
+We have adjusted classrooms to maintain at least four feet between students.
+In some classrooms, we have placed clear plastic at the front of rooms and in front of podiums.
+SWOSU provides hand sanitizer in hallways and classrooms and asks that students use it frequently throughout the day.

 The Center for Excellence in Teaching and Learning has developed the resource Canvas course Succeeding in an Online Course for students taking online learning that students will find very helpful if they are new to remote learning and advanced Canvas features.
 CETL’s Resources for Student Success also provide online resources on topics such as Canvas and online testing.